 The results of the experiments were published in 1993 in Oman in an article in the PDO-News.

-The resulting Omani colour coding system was used for this website, for the corporate design of the project "Religious Tolerance: Islam in the Sultanate of Oman" .
+The resulting Omani colour coding system was used for this website, for the corporate design of the project "Tolerance, Understanding, Coexistence: Islam in the Sultanate of Oman" .